cocofoxfox/flixster/README.md

 - [x] (1pt) Run your app on a real device.

 ### App Walkthough GIF
-the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
+the gif actually renders and animates when viewing this README.

 <img src="https://imgur.com/a/3ha8V9D" width=250><br>